manatools/manatools/README.md

 	make test
 	make install

-Since admin panel works with root privilege you can do the above or just install it locally and run as root but using user environment variable to know which ones run perl -Mlocal::lib as user and execute the output as root.
+Since admin panel works with root privileges you can do the above and install it locally then run tools as root adding your user environment variables, to know which ones run perl -Mlocal::lib as user and execute the output as root.